 Trying to lose weight just for the sake of shedding off some heavy pounds or trying to lose weight just for the purpose of health through dieting results in many food restrictions.
 One of the most common ways people try to lose weight is through intermittent fasting.
 But how far should we go when we fast?
 Are we restricted in drinking coffee too?
-I found this really interesting article on coffee and intermittent fasting.
+While intermittent fasting coffee drinking may or may not be a restriction.
+Not sure?
+Let’s find out.

 Let’s go directly to the point.
-Can you drink coffee when you’re fasting?
+Intermittent fasting coffee combo, can I drink it?

 You’re allowed to have coffee during the hours when you’re fasting…but there’s a catch.